-The other good thing about PFFS plans is that beneficiaries have the freedom to choose their healthcare provider, just like with Original Medicare.
-Some PFFS plans will have contracts with a network of providers who have agreed to always treat PFFS patients, even new patients to their office.
+The other good thing about PFFS plans is that you have the freedom to choose your healthcare providers, just like with Original Medicare.
+Some PFFS plans will have contracts with a network of providers who have agreed always to treat PFFS patients, even patients who are new to their office.

 You don’t need a primary care doctor or a referral to see a specialist with PFFS plans, either.
 Some plans may include prescription drug coverage, as well.

-However, there are also drawbacks to PFFS plans.
+There are drawbacks to PFFS plans.
 “Except for emergencies, PFFS plan members must show healthcare providers that they are PFFS plan members before receiving services,” Haig says.
-“If the provider agrees to accept the plan’s terms and conditions, the member can receive Medicare covered services from them.”
+“If the provider agrees to accept the plan’s terms and conditions, the member can receive Medicare-covered services from them.”

 Some PFFS plans also have network restrictions.
 “With this type of PFFS plan, a plan member could owe higher payment if the member sees out-of-network providers,” Haig says.
-That said, “PFFS plans must have out-of-pocket maximums for both in-network and out-of-network providers.”
+As with all Medicare Advantage plans, “PFFS plans must have out-of-pocket maximums for both in-network and out-of-network providers.”

-While PFFS plans combine the freedom to choose your healthcare provider like under Original Medicare with the lower premium and out-of-pocket costs of Medicare Advantage Plans, the trend in healthcare has been towards coordinated care through HMO and PPO plans, not fee-for-service plans, Haig says.
+PFFS plans combine the freedom to choose your health care providers like under Original Medicare with the lower premium and out-of-pocket costs of Medicare Advantage Plans.
+How ever, the trend in health care has been toward coordinated care through HMO and PPO plans, not fee-for-service plans, Haig says.
 “So, it is very important to check if (a PFFS) plan works the best for you before signing up.”

-Medicare PFFS plans represent a good choice for Medicare beneficiaries who are willing to pay more for a plan that may include coverage for vision, dental, and hearing benefits as well as prescription drugs while also providing the freedom to choose their own providers.
+Medicare PFFS plans represent a good choice for Medicare beneficiaries who are willing to pay more for a plan that may include coverage for vision, dental, hearing benefits, and prescription drugs while also providing the freedom to choose their own providers.

-Medicare Part B is a fee-for-service model, as is Part A, because beneficiaries pay for each service they receive, Dworetsky says.
+Medicare Part B is a fee-for-service model, as is Part A because you pay for each service you receive, Dworetsky says.
 Medicare pays your health care providers directly for the services rendered.

-That said, the Medicare Access and CHIP Reauthorization Act (MACRA) became effective in January 2020.
-Since then Medicare providers are paid based on the quality of their care, not the number of services they provide, Haig says.
+The Medicare Access and CHIP Reauthorization Act (MACRA) became effective in January 2020.
+Since then, Medicare providers are paid based on the quality of their care, not the number of services they provide, Haig says.
 “So, I would say that the Medicare Part B fee-for-service system is a little different from the traditional fee-for-service system,” which incentivized providers to prioritize quantity over quality.

-Fee-for-service plans are also not standardized so benefits can vary, not only from company to company but also from year to year, Pruemm says.
+Fee-for-service plans are also not standardized so that benefits can vary from company to company and from year to year, Pruemm says.

 Covered by fee-for-service means you will pay your medical bills directly and file a claim with your insurance provider for reimbursement.
 With Original Medicare, the healthcare provider files the claim on your behalf.

-“To be covered by fee for service means that Medicare will help pay for whatever service you require,” Dworetsky says.
-Most plans pay 70% to 80% of the approved amount for a doctor’s visit or treatment and the beneficiary pays the remainder.
+“To be covered by fee-for-service means that Medicare will help pay for whatever service you require,” Dworetsky says.
+Most plans pay 70% to 80% of the approved amount for a doctor’s visit or treatment, and you pay the remainder.

-If you are covered by a fee-for-service plan, “there are in-network and out-of-network providers, but you can go to any Medicare approved doctor,” Pruemm says.
+If a fee-for-service plan covers you, “there are in-network and out-of-network providers, but you can go to any Medicare-approved doctor,” Pruemm says.

 Some medical practitioners require fee-for-service plans, forcing patients to pay for the service when given and then file for reimbursement later.
 This reduces the provider’s risk that the insurance company will deny coverage and refuse payment.